Discworld Features

 - Learning system

-- On Discworld MUD, there isn't the traditional MUD concept of levels.
-Instead, players "learn" skills more naturally — by practicing and using them!
+- On Discworld MUD, there isn't just the traditional MUD concept of levels.
+Instead, players can "learn" skills more naturally — by practicing and using them!
 More skilled players can teach less skilled players and gain experience points which can then be used to learn other skills and commands.

 - Advanced Combat